 As European Patent Attorneys, we are regulated by the Institute of Professional Representatives before the European Patent Office (“epi”).
 Details of their professional rules can be found at www.patentepi.com

-We have a policy of compliance with European Anti-Money Laundering Regulations.
+We have a policy of compliance with UK and European Anti-Money Laundering Regulation.
 As part of this, it is necessary for us to undertake certain investigations into new clients and report any activities deemed suspicious to the relevant authorities.
 By instructing us, you agree that we are bound by this legislation and that you will make no claim against us and will hold us harmless for any loss or damage which results from our compliance with these regulations and any actions resulting therefrom.

 We need to be able to formally identify the person who is our client and who has authority to give instructions on our client’s behalf.
 Unless we otherwise agree in writing, we will assume that the person (whether corporate, individual or other), who first contacted us with the initial instructions will be our client and they will have obligations regarding charges in paragraph 11.
 If we accept instructions from legal representatives or other agents, they will considered to be our client, unless we are told otherwise, and they will be responsible for settlement of our invoices and for reimbursement of all our costs and expenses incurred in carrying out their instructions.

 If our client wishes us to render invoices to and accept payment from another entity (for example another company in the same group), then we shall be pleased to do this providing the request is made in writing; however, our client shall remain responsible for settlement of our fees and charges.

 For new clients, our policy is to seek adequate funds on account in advance of carrying out any work.
 In addition, for newly formed limited companies, we expect the directors to be personally responsible for any charges and costs incurred in accordance with instructions made on behalf of the company.
 We may ask the directors to sign an undertaking to this effect.